Hard Money Loans for Investment Properties in Greater Boston in Boston, MA

 What types of investment properties do you finance?

-We finance the full spectrum of residential and small commercial investment properties including single-family rentals, multi-family buildings, mixed-use properties, retail storefronts, office buildings, and industrial properties.
-Our programs accommodate both stabilized income-producing assets and value-add opportunities requiring renovation.
-We do not finance owner-occupied properties, vacant land speculation, or properties located outside our designated Massachusetts lending area.
+Hard Money Lender of Boston finances the full spectrum of residential and small commercial investment properties: single-family rentals, multi-family buildings including triple-deckers, mixed-use properties, retail storefronts, office buildings, and industrial properties throughout Greater Boston.
+Programs accommodate stabilized income-producing assets, value-add opportunities requiring renovation, and transitional properties in the process of stabilization.
+We do not finance owner-occupied primary residences.

 How do you evaluate investment property loan applications?